stackbone.rag

 Cross-table transactions

 Because RAG and your own tables share the pool, you can ingest a document and update your own documents table in the same transaction.
-If anything throws, both rolls back together:
+If anything throws, both roll back together.
+This works the same from a workflow step or an agent tool — here it is inside a step:

 import { eq } from '@stackbone/sdk/db';